All photos by Amy Lombard

 After the models finish riding in their carriages, they head to a janky ballroom in midtown for the runway show.
 Backstage in a room that smells like a motel, the models rush to prepare.
 As publicists and cameramen rush in and out of the room, Stoltz remains calm, like an Amish girl playing dressup on a farm.
 Although she broke her Amish roots years ago, she still seems innocent and unlike Americans who grew up in the model world.

-The same can’t be same for the other fashion people attending the show.
+The same can’t be said for the other fashion people attending the show.
 An Asian woman in an elaborate dress stops when she sees Amy’s camera.
 “That is heavy duty equipment,” she says before she starts posing for photos.

 During the runway show, other attendees keep their chins raised high as the models wear blonde wigs and affordable-looking clothes that remind me of Nickelodeon characters if Nickelodeon characters were chic.
 Stoltz looks forward with a smize Tyra Banks would love.